Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Introduction

-The dataset that we shall employ to motivate this tutorial includes detailed tracking data on crossing opportunities and player movements in potential crossing zones from 30 regular-season matches of the 2017 season for Shandong Taishan Luneng Football Club in the Chinese Super League.
-It captures 2,225 crossing opportunities, of which 692 involved an actual cross and 1,533 did not.
+The dataset that we shall employ to motivate this tutorial includes detailed tracking data on crossing opportunities and player movements in potential crossing zones from nearly all 240 matches of the 2019 Chinese Super League season, spanning all teams in the league.
+It captures 50,550 crossing opportunities, of which 5,614 involved an actual cross and 44,936 did not.
 We take as our outcome the binary indicator of whether a shot resulted from the play.
 That is, we will focus on whether a shot was taken rather than whether the shot created a goal-scoring opportunity.
-Additionally, several potential confounders -- that is, variables that are believed to affect both the decision to cross or not and the probability of a shot being taken -- are included which were derived from spatiotemporal tracking data. \citet{wu2021contextual} analyzed spatiotemporal conditions leading to crossing under a potential outcomes framework and employed propensity score matching, a widely used causal inference technique, to estimate a causal effect.
-They concluded that crossing can be an effective strategy under specific contextual conditions.
-We will reproduce their analysis and provide an alternative analysis with a view to clearly defining inferential targets (estimands of interest) and demonstrating their implementation.
+Additionally, several potential confounders - that is, variables that are believed to affect both the decision to cross or not and the probability of a shot being taken - are included which were derived from spatiotemporal tracking data.
+A subtlety that is often overlooked in applied causal analyses is the distinction between the Average Treatment Effect (ATE) and the Average Treatment Effect on the Treated (ATT).
+In our case study, we find that the ATE and ATT are nearly identical, a result we attribute to the substantial overlap in propensity score distributions between plays where a cross was and was not attempted.
+To more clearly illustrate the conditions under which these estimands diverge, we complement the case study with two simulation scenarios constructed to represent, respectively, a setting where ATE and ATT coincide and one where they do not.

-This paper provides a step-by-step guide to formulating the research question in the causal framework, emphasizing the importance of specifying precise causal questions, defining estimation targets, and evaluating assumptions before selecting an analysis method.
+Utilizing the case study and simulation results, this paper provides a step-by-step guide to formulating the research question in the causal framework, emphasizing the importance of specifying precise causal questions, defining estimation targets, and evaluating assumptions before selecting an analysis method.
 By bridging the gap between theory and practice, this tutorial aims to equip practitioners in sports analytics with the tools to make rigorous and informed methodological choices tailored to their specific research goals.